kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ##### Source of Truth for Affinity Locks

-The scheduler derives affinity locks **solely from active claims' structured parameters** (decoded from the well-known JSON schema in opaque config) — not from device attributes on the ResourceSlice.
+The scheduler derives affinity locks **solely from active claims' typed `Structured` config entries** — not from device attributes on the ResourceSlice.
 The driver is NOT required to write locked affinity values back to the ResourceSlice.

 - The ResourceSlice declares *which* keys constrain sharing (`parameterKeys`)
-- The claims declare *what* values they need (via well-known structured parameters)
+- The claims declare *what* values they need (via `Structured.Parameters`)
 - The scheduler combines these to maintain the lock in `AllocatedState`

 This avoids two sources of truth that could diverge, eliminates ResourceSlice